cfware/p-mutex/README.md

 ### Install @cfware/p-mutex

-This module requires node.js 4 or above.
+This module requires node.js 12 or above and ESM support (currently recommend using the `esm` module).

 ```sh
 npm i --save @cfware/p-mutex